-Part-time students will enter the industry/business/commercial employer-space linked to their subject during the second year of study, for a period of two weeks.
+Students who are completing the programme within the minimum timeframe will enter the industry/business/commercial venture linked to their subject during the second semester, for a period of two weeks.
+In total, two weeks workplace-based learning is required.